amey1302/UnusualSpends/README.md

     1. SpendAnalyzer: Analyzes transaction data for unusual spending patterns.
     2. EmailComposer : content of the email
     3. EmailAlertSender: sends email alerts to users, contains the main logic for sending email.

+## Flow of Program :
+ Initially, the customer is created -> after that credit card is created and that credit card is mapped to the customer -> after mapping the credit card the transaction is performed with a transaction id and credit card. -> based on the month the and year, the transaction are separated -> then the unusual spending is checked and based on the condition the email alert send to customer.
+Checkout Main File.